 Yep, I want to re-launch a few segments like my cooking segment and my vlog segments.
 I am wanting to also get into making gaming videos.
 You’ll see these segments coming to Geek Alabama!

-A post about each episode
+Thoughts about each episode

 I will be watching all eight episodes in “The Employables” first season.
 I told the camera crew that I will be talking about my thoughts of the two people featured on each episode.
 No, I will not be talking negative, because myself and the other 15 people being featured have gone through a lot!
 I want to highlight these people and talk about what happened in their episodes.
+That’s why I am live-tweeting each episode at @nvyoung!

 A behind-the-scenes post